Start Date

 The programme aims to produce compassionate, competent and confident Nursing Associates who will qualify with a Level 5 Foundation Degree.
 They will be able to deliver a wide range of skills including; clinical, care and interpersonal.
 These are underpinned by a systematic knowledge base.

-The Nursing Associate Curriculum Framework requires Learning Outcomes to be met of the following 8 Domains:
+The Nursing Associate Curriculum Framework requires Learning Outcomes to be met for the following 8 Domains:

 Domain 1: Professional values and parameters of practice